Bill Clinton plans big changes for Clinton Global Initiative annual meeting

 “Now is the time to stand up and roll up our sleeves — and do our part to reverse the trend lines and begin charting a brighter future,” Clinton said in a statement.

 On Tuesday, the House Oversight Committee subpoenaed President Clinton and former Secretary of State Hillary Clinton as part of its Jeffrey Epstein sex trafficking investigation.
 Organizers declined comment on what impact, if any, the subpoenas would have on planning for the CGI annual meeting.
-Former Secretary Clinton is expected to provide a deposition on Oct.
-9, while former President Clinton's deposition is expected on Oct.
+Former Secretary Clinton has been called to provide a deposition on Oct.
+9, while former President Clinton has been called to offer a deposition on Oct.
 14.

 Associated Press coverage of philanthropy and nonprofits receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.
 For all of AP’s philanthropy coverage, visit https://apnews.com/hub/philanthropy.